 Safely Embracing the Power of Social Media

 Are your employees using firm premises and equipment to communicate with clients in the social networking environment?
 Is e-marketing being conducted?
 What about the confidentiality of firm and client information?
-This seminar will bring you up to speed on implementing compliance policies and procedures for social media communication portals, the risks they pose and regulators’ expectations regarding oversight and documentation.
+This seminar will bring you up to speed on these communication portals, the risks they pose and regulators’ expectations regarding oversight and supervision

 After completing this course you should be able to:

-- List the SEC and FINRA requirements and best practice pertaining to advertising, recordkeeping and oversight of social media
+- List the SEC and FINRA requirements pertaining to advertising, recordkeeping, oversight and supervision

 - Identify the risks posed by the use of social networking sites

-- Develop and apply effective compliance procedures to regularly monitor the use of social media sites by employees
+- Develop and apply effective compliance procedures to regularly monitor and supervise use of social media sites by employees

-- Defend the firm’s social media policies and procedures during an SEC examination
+- Defend its firm’s social media policies and procedures during an SEC examination

 Suggested Skill Level: Intermediate